 Officials: US report finds racial bias in Ferguson police

-WASHINGTON (AP) — A U.S. Justice Department investigation found sweeping patterns of racial bias within the Ferguson, Missouri, police department — with officers routinely discriminating against blacks by using excessive force, issuing petty citations and making baseless traffic stops, according to law enforcement officials familiar with the report.
+WASHINGTON (AP) — A Justice Department investigation found sweeping patterns of racial bias within the Ferguson, Missouri, police department, with officers routinely discriminating against blacks by using excessive force, issuing petty citations and making baseless traffic stops, according to law enforcement officials familiar with its findings.

-The report, which could be released as soon as Wednesday, marks the culmination of a months-long investigation into a police department that federal officials have described as troubled and that commanded widespread attention after one of its officers shot and killed an unarmed black man, 18-year-old Michael Brown, last summer.
-The white police officer who shot him was not indicted by a grand jury, a decision that prompted violent street protests.
+The report, which Ferguson city officials said would be released Wednesday, marks the culmination of a months-long investigation into a police department that federal officials have described as troubled and that commanded national attention after one of its officers shot and killed an unarmed black man, 18-year-old Michael Brown, last summer.

-The full report could serve as a road map for significant changes by the department, if city officials accept its findings.
+The full report could serve as a roadmap for significant changes by the department, if city officials accept its findings.
 Past federal investigations of local police departments have encouraged overhauls of fundamental police procedures such as traffic stops and the use of service weapons.
 The Justice Department maintains the right to sue police departments that resist making changes.

 The city of Ferguson released a statement acknowledging that Justice Department officials supplied a copy of the report to the mayor, city manager, police chief and city attorney during a private meeting Tuesday in downtown St. Louis.
 The statement offered no details about the report, which the city said it was reviewing and would discuss Wednesday after the Justice Department makes it public.

-The report provides direct evidence of racial bias among police officers and court workers, and details a criminal justice system that through the issuance of petty citations for infractions such as walking in the middle of the street, prioritizes generating revenue from fines ahead of public safety.
+The report says there is direct evidence of racial bias among police officers and court workers, and details a criminal justice system that issues citations for petty infractions such as walking in the middle of the street, putting the raising of revenue from fines ahead of public safety.
 The physical tussle that led to Brown’s death began after Wilson told him and a friend to move from the street to the sidewalk.